codefordenver/owlet-api/README.md

 which results in

     ...
+    [2016-07-01 11:35:37,142][luminus.repl-server] starting nREPL server on port 7000
+    ...
     [2016-07-01 11:35:37,146][INFO][owlet-api.core] #'owlet-api.core/repl-server started
     [2016-07-01 11:35:37,147][INFO][owlet-api.env]
     -=[owlet-api started successfully using the development profile]=- => nil

+Note that this unnecessarily starts _another_ nREPL server on port 7000, as above with `lein run`.
+So you can use `lein repl :connect 7000` at the command line, or `lein repl :connect 59872`, where 59872 is the port number we saw when we started Local REPL above.
+Both will access the same environment of your running app, so defining a var or changing state will be visible in all the REPLs.

 - Use the _Tools -> REPL_ menu to reload the file or just the expression you edited _while the code is executing_ and see results instantly.